marksolly/code-index-mcp/NEW_LANG_GUIDE.md

 After you have a working `SymbolExtractor`, you can start implementing `RelationshipHandler` classes.
 These are responsible for managing the complete lifecycle of specific relationship types across all phases.

-### Leveraging Generic Handlers
+### Leveraging Base Classes and Inheritance

 Before writing a new handler, check the `src/code_index_mcp/indexing/relationship_handlers/common/` directory.
-This directory contains a growing library of generic, reusable handlers for common relationship types (e.g., `instantiates`, `inherits`, `calls`).
+This directory contains **abstract base classes** (not concrete handlers) that provide reusable logic for common relationship types.

-**You should always prefer using a generic handler over writing a new one.** Only create a language-specific handler if the language has unique semantics that the generic implementation cannot handle.

-Handlers must be registered in `languages.py`.
+**You should strive to inherit from a base class rather than writing a handler from scratch.** The base classes contain 80-90% of the relationship resolution logic, so you only need to implement 3-5 abstract methods for language-specific AST parsing.

+-   **Location**: `src/code_index_mcp/indexing/relationship_handlers/{language}/`
+-   **Naming**: `{Language}{RelationshipType}Handler` (e.g., `GoImportHandler`, `JavaScriptCallHandler`)
--   **Principle**: One class, one relationship type.
-A `CallRelationshipHandler` manages all call relationships, while an `ImportRelationshipHandler` manages all import relationships.
+-   **Principle**: One class, one relationship type per language
--   **Self-Describing**: Handlers declare their `relationship_type`, `required_symbol_types`, and `phase_dependencies`.
+-   **Self-Describing**: Handlers declare their `relationship_type`, `required_symbol_types`, and `phase_dependencies`
--   **Unified Lifecycle**: Each handler manages extraction (Phase 1), immediate resolution (Phase 2), and second order resolution (Phase 3).
+-   **Unified Lifecycle**: Each handler manages extraction (Phase 1), immediate resolution (Phase 2), and complex resolution (Phase 3)

+### Available Base Classes

+The `common/` directory contains these abstract base classes:

+- `BaseImportHandler` - For import relationship resolution
+- `BaseInheritsHandler` - For inheritance relationship resolution
+- `BaseInstantiationHandler` - For class instantiation resolution
+- `BaseFileFunctionCallHandler` - For file-level function call resolution
+- `BaseMemberFunctionCallHandler` - For method/member call resolution
+- `BaseIsInstanceOfHandler` - For type/instance relationship resolution

 ### A Note on Pragmatism and Creative Solutions